Mora says UConn was the uphill job he wanted to take - WHIZ News

 UConn certainly presents a challenge.
 The Huskies reached the Fiesta Bowl after the 2010 season but have gone 31-90 since.
 They have failed to post a single winning season and have lost 36 of their last 37 (including 14 straight) games against Football Bowl Subdivision opponents, while moving from the American Athletic Conference to independent status.

-Mora compared his new job to his favorite hobbies, which include hiking or bicycling up mountains and “skinning” — rapping skies in an animal skin, then walking up a slope and skiing back down in the dark, with just a headlamp to light the way.
+Mora compared his new job to his favorite hobbies, which include hiking or bicycling up mountains and “skinning” — wrapping skis in an animal skin, then walking up a slope and skiing back down in the dark, with just a headlamp to light the way.

 “I like to go uphill,” Mora said.
 “I like things that are hard.
 Hard things motivate me.
 So, this is just another chance to walk up a hill.”